Virtuoso Flow

 • Retry if failed (only for scheduled plans with retry if journey fails enabled).

-Note: when setting conditions, all filters set must apply.
+When setting conditions, all filters set must apply.
 For example, when you set a journey name filter and goal name filter, both the journey and goal names must match.

 Plan with multiple goals